verisense-network/docs/src/developer_guides/basic.md

 ```
 curl localhost:9944 -H 'Content-Type: application/json' -XPOST -d '{"jsonrpc":"2.0", "id":"whatever", "method":"nucleus_post", "params": ["5FsXfPrUDqq6abYccExCTUxyzjYaaYTr5utLx2wwdBv1m8R8", "add_user", "000000000000000014416c696365"]}'
 ```
-The networking component follows the standard JSON-RPC specification, and all `post` and `get` methods share a same endpoint seperately.
+The networking component follows the standard JSON-RPC specification, and all `post` and `get` methods share a same endpoint separately.
 In the `add_user` case, the method is `nucleus_post` and so all other `post` methods.

 The first parameter is the `nucleus_id` we are requesting, the second indicates the function name in the source code which is `add_user`.
 While the third is an encoded bytes whose value is: ```User {0, "Alice"}```.
 You can find different implementations for various programming languages.

 Calling `get_user` is similar, we just need to change the method and parameter:
 ```
-curl localhost:9944 -H 'Content-Type: application/json' -XPOST -d '{"jsonrpc":"2.0", "id":"whatever", "method":"nucleus_post", "params": ["5FsXfPrUDqq6abYccExCTUxyzjYaaYTr5utLx2wwdBv1m8R8", "get_user", "0100000000000000"]}'
+curl localhost:9944 -H 'Content-Type: application/json' -XPOST -d '{"jsonrpc":"2.0", "id":"whatever", "method":"nucleus_get", "params": ["5FsXfPrUDqq6abYccExCTUxyzjYaaYTr5utLx2wwdBv1m8R8", "get_user", "0100000000000000"]}'
 ```